The law will take its course: Tonto reacts to leaked voice note by Kpokpogri

 The mother of one urged her followers to help her celebrate God as He always has her back.
 According to her, congratulation is the only valid conversation she wants to have.

-In the chat, Tonto said she is grateful to the blog for exposing Kpokpogri.
+In the chat, Tonto said she is grateful to a blog for exposing Kpokpogri.
 Tonto then prayed that the handler of the page will never know a better yesterday.

 Source: Legit